-Our fixed maturity investment portfolio, which represents approximately \$12.8 billion or 47% of our total assets, is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds as well as third-party counterparties such as custodians.
-Our investment portfolio is managed by external investment managers in accordance with its investment guidelines.
-We limit such credit risk through diversification and issuer exposure limits graded by ratings and, with respect to custodians, contractual and other legal remedies.
-Excluding U.S. government and agency securities, we limit our concentration of credit risk to any single corporate issuer to less than 2% of our investment grade fixed maturities portfolio for securities rated A- or above and less than 1% of our investment grade fixed maturities portfolio for securities rated below A-.
+Our fixed maturity investment portfolio, which represents approximately \$12.0 billion or 44% of our total assets, is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds.
+Our investment portfolio is managed by external investment managers in accordance with our investment guidelines.
+We limit credit risk through diversification and issuer exposure limits graded by ratings and, with respect to custodians, through contractual and other legal remedies.
+Excluding government and agency securities, we limit our concentration of credit risk to any single corporate issuer to less than 2% of our investment grade fixed maturities portfolio for securities rated A- or above and less than 1% of our investment grade fixed maturities rated below A-.